 Melting with Ambrell induction heating offers several benefits.
 Hands free heating is possible, which leads to repeatability and doesn't require operator skill.
 Induction is also rapid and a comparatively clean heating method.
 The amount of glass was precisely controlled by the glass preforms and the even flow of glass created an aesthetically pleasing bond.
 Finally, there's an even distribution of heat that lends itself to consistency.

-To read about other melting applications tested by THE LAB at Ambrell, visit our melting applications page.
-And, if you have an application that could benefit from induction heating, learn more about our free applications testing, including our Remote Lab Service.
+If you have an application that could benefit from induction heating, learn more about our free applications testing, including our Remote Lab Service.
 With Remote Lab Service, you can view testing live in our laboratory from the comfort and convenience of your office.